Hello-Utkarsh/AI-Ml/Probability.md

 #### Example (Tossing 3 coins):

 Let X = number of heads
-We know that when we toss 3 coins there can be total 4 outcomes, we get 0 Heads, 1 Heads, 2 Heads or 3 Heads
+We know that when we toss 3 coins there can be total 4 possible counts of head, we get 0 Heads, 1 Heads, 2 Heads or 3 Heads

 | X   | P(X)                |
 | --- | ------------------- |